-32.22 Reserves
+25.14 Reserves

-The Council sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
+The Council sets aside specific amounts as usable reserves for future policy purposes or to cover contingencies.
 Reserves are created by appropriating amounts out of the General Fund Balance in the Movement in Reserves Statement.
 When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service in that year and included in the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement.
 The reserve is then appropriated back into the General Fund Balance in the Movement in Reserves Statement so that there is no net additional charge against Council Tax for the expenditure in that year.

 Certain reserves are kept to manage the accounting processes for non-current assets; financial instruments; and retirement and employee benefits.
-These do not represent usable resources for the Council - these reserves are explained in the relevant policies.
+These do not represent usable resources for the Council.

-32.23 Revenue Expenditure Funded from Capital under Statute
+25.15 Revenue Expenditure Funded from Capital Under Statute